-9 Projects Trying to Build Social Platforms That Don’t Make You Hate Yourself
+9 Projects Trying to Build Healthy Social Media Platforms

 Internet toxicity takes many forms.
 Violent provocations, misinformation, stalking, doxxing and dogpiling make online social forums feel icky and, frankly, unsafe for many people.